 Your Travel Bucket List: Best Things to do in Hokkaido 2022 — Find out more about Snowsports in Hokkaido here.

 Hokkaido Here We Come!

 So you already have your perfect Hokkaido bucket list now, all you have to do is to check all those boxes!
 While paying for your tickets or buying your cone of blue soft-serve, don’t forget to use your YouTrip Card to lock in our ever-reliable wholesale exchange rates!

 As Singapore’s favourite multi-currency wallet, we aim to get those pesky fees out of the way and help you save on your travels.
 Don’t have a YouTrip Card yet?
-Sign up for your complimentary card today!
+Sign up for your complimentary card today with <YTBLOG5> to get FREE S$5 in your account!
 Then, head over to our YouTrip Perks page for exclusive offers and promotions — we promise you won’t regret.
 For more great tips and articles like this, join our Telegram (@YouTripSG) and subscribe to our free weekly newsletter here or down below.

 And while you’re at it, why not join the conversation with thousands of #YouTroopers in our very own Community Telegram Group @YouTripSquad?
 Get tips and tricks to everything YouTrip including exclusive invites to exciting events and experiences, & be part of the #YouTripSquad! 💜

 Best Things To Do In Hokkaido 2022